 In the image below, you can see that I have removed all the non-numeric characters from a string.

-The tr command in Linux allows you to remove all digits from a string.
-Here, I will show you an example of removing all digits from the string “My house number is 7852”.
-You can do the same by following the steps given below.
+command in Linux allows you to remove all digits from a string.
+Here, I will show you an example of removing all digits from the string “My house number is 7852” by running the following command:

 echo "My house number is 7852" | tr -d [:digit:]